REI Uncommon Path

 🗂️ Card System

 A flexible card system supports consistent discovery across the platform.
-Cards surface essential cues—such as content type, format, and brief descriptions—so users can scan and decide quickly.
+Cards surface essential cues—such as content type, format, and brief descriptions—so users can quickly scan and make a decision.
 Expanded card variants, including product and event cards, turn inspiration into action by seamlessly connecting stories to real-world next steps.

 Accessibility –